-It is a legal requirement in Ireland to have motor tax if you want to drive your vehicle in a public place.
+It is a legal requirement to have motor tax if you want to drive your vehicle in a public place.
 Motor tax is a charge imposed by the Government on some motor vehicles.
 Motor tax is collected by local authorities.

 Not only are you obliged by law to pay motor tax to drive your vehicle, you are also required to display evidence that you have paid (i.e., a current tax disc) on the windscreen of your vehicle.
 Failure to display a current tax disc on your vehicle is considered a motoring offence and will result in a €60 fixed-charge fine issued by a traffic warden or a Garda.

 It's important to be aware that certain vehicles are exempt from the requirement to pay motor tax.
 However, if they are used in a public place a current tax disc must be displayed.
 The following vehicles are exempt from the requirement to pay motor tax: